Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Results

-\paragraph{Comparison of different data tracks.} We evaluated the impact of the three data tracks on the glacier mapping model performance across various subregions.
+\paragraph{Comparison of data tracks.} We evaluated the impact of the three data tracks on the glacier mapping model performance across various subregions.
 For these tests, we used the global strategy.
 The results are summarized in Table\,\ref{tab:featureset_comparison}.
-Adding thermal data to the model did not provide substantial improvements and even led to decreased performance for about half of the subregions as compared to optical and DEM data alone.
-In contrast, incorporating InSAR data consistently enhanced the model accuracy across all subregions where it was available, with the largest improvement for the Alps ($\text{IoU}\!=\!0.873$ vs. 0.844), the Southern Andes (SAN1, 0.890 vs 0.874) and Scandinavia (SCA2, 0.909 vs. 0.836).
+Adding thermal data to the model did not provide substantial improvements and even led to decreased performance for about half of the subregions as compared to optical and DEM data alone (average $\text{IoU}\,=\,0.884$ vs. 0.888 for the same subregions).
+In contrast, incorporating InSAR data consistently enhanced the model accuracy across all subregions where it was available (0.891 vs. 0.861), with the largest improvement for the Alps (0.873 vs. 0.844), the Southern Andes (SAN1, 0.890 vs. 0.874) and Scandinavia (SCA2, 0.909 vs. 0.836).